ltrgoddard/thesis/temp.markdown

 temple, from the base of which emanate stylised rays of the sort featured on the Japanese Rising Sun Flag.
 When viewed next to this print, the issue’s Italian inscription, ‘*sesta forma giornale*’
-\[’sixth form journal’\], perhaps suggests an attempt to situate the magazine in a Futurist context, though stray words in Russian and Greek raise the possibility of a more prosaic adolescent cleverness.
+\[‘sixth form journal’\], perhaps suggests an attempt to situate the magazine in a Futurist context, though stray words in Russian and Greek raise the possibility of a more prosaic adolescent cleverness.
 Linguistic facility is evident in the issue’s content, too: of the 13